Ask Experts Questions for FREE Help!

 -- The noise isn't electrical.
 I flipped all the breakers in the apartment and it didn't go away.

--- The noise starts out as a low hum, then gets louder and more pulsatile, and then all of sudden goes away.
+-- The noise starts as a low hum, then gets louder and more pulsatile, and then all of sudden goes away.
 At its worst, it sounds almost like a refrigerator compressor.

 -- It seems to be worse now that it's cold outside AND at night.

--- I've tried turning on water taps, running the shower, etc., to see if anything makes it better or worse.
+-- I've tried turning on water taps, running the shower, etc. to see if anything makes it better or worse.
 There's no obvious correlation.
 A few times it's gotten a lot louder after I've flushed the toilet.

 -- Finally: the noise went away completely over the Christmas holidays, when a lot of the people on my floor were out of town.